d4n3sh/thedaneshproject/content/posts/2009-08-28-the-son-by-desmond-ng.md

   - 890297099

 ---
-Most of us hate, why hate we don&#8217;t know.
-Maybe it&#8217;s the way we were brought up?
-Maybe it&#8217;s our segregated education system?
-Maybe it&#8217;s our politicians and their political agendas?
-Maybe it&#8217;s the crowd we join?
-I don&#8217;t know, you tell me.
+Most of us hate, why hate we don't know.
+Maybe it's the way we were brought up?
+Maybe it's our segregated education system?
+Maybe it's our politicians and their political agendas?
+Maybe it's the crowd we join?
+I don't know, you tell me.

 This 15MALAYSIA short film by [Desmond Ng][1] gives you a glimpse into the topic.